sendgrid/docs/content/docs/for-developers/tracking-events/analytics-with-keen-io.md

 Here’s how:

-**Step 1: Let’s save your query.** Create your query in the Explorer and click “Run.”
-After running the query, press “Save.”
+1. Save your query.
+Create your query in the Explorer and then click **Run**.
+2. After running the query, select **Save**.

 ![Save Your Query]({{root_url}}/images/keen/sendgrid_saved_query_new.png)

 Saved queries are a super user-friendly way to revisit your favorite metrics.
 Rather than entering the same query parameters over and over again, queries can be shared with your teammates.
 Notice that your saved query can be edited and cloned.

+Next, you'll want to add your graph to a dashboard.
+1. Navigate to **Dashboards** and select **New Dashboard**.
+1. Name your dashboard.
-**Step 2: Add your graph to a dashboard.** Navigate to the "Dashboards" tab and select “New Dashboard”.
-Name your dashboard and add the query we saved by hovering over "Add item", dragging a metric chart into the dashboard, and then selecting the saved query from a dropdown in the right hand ribbon.
-Next, click “Save” to save your Dashboard.
+1. Add the query you saved by hovering over "Add item" and then dragging a metric chart into the dashboard.
+Select the saved query from a dropdown in the right hand ribbon.
+1. Click **Save** to save your Dashboard.

 ![Add Query to Dashboard]({{root_url}}/images/keen/sendgrid_create_dashboard_new.png)